ABC Blog

 Homemade Flea Shampoo

-You can also use apple cider vinegar to make your own homemade flea shampoo.
-Start with one part apple cider vinegar, one part baby shampoo and two parts water.
-This is a gentle way to apply the vinegar directly to your pet’s fur and skin, and it will leave behind enough vinegary fragrance to repel fleas.
+You can also use apple cider vinegar to make your homemade flea shampoo.
+Start with one part apple cider vinegar, one part baby shampoo, and two parts water.
+This gentle way to apply the vinegar directly to your pet’s fur and skin will leave enough vinegary fragrance to repel fleas.
 Let the mixture soak in for up to five minutes before rinsing it away; during that time, use a fine-toothed comb to remove any dead fleas from your dog’s hair.
-Apple cider vinegar is also helpful in soothing skin irritations and making rough skin smooth, though it can sting raw or broken skin at first.
+Apple cider vinegar is also helpful in soothing skin irritations and smooth rough skin, though it can initially sting raw or broken skin.

 Using Citrus to Repel Fleas

-Just as with apple cider vinegar, fleas are repelled by the sharp, pungent scent and flavor of citrus juices, especially lemon juice.
+Like apple cider vinegar, fleas are repelled by citrus juices’ sharp, spicy scent and flavor, especially lemon juice.
 That makes lemon juice one of the great natural home remedies for dog fleas.
 Using it to repel fleas is simple:

 • Method 2: Fill a spray bottle with lemon juice and spritz it onto your dog’s brush before brushing Fido’s hair.
-Your dog will smell wonderful to you, but not to fleas—which means he won’t make a very attractive host for any fleas that might be seeking a place to settle down.
+Your dog will smell wonderful to you but not to fleas—which means he won’t make a lovely host for any fleas seeking a place to settle down.

 Note: Do not use lemon or orange essential oils on your pet’s fur or skin.
-Many animals, especially cats, can have a bad reaction to many types of essential oil, including citrus oils.
-It’s much safer to use lemon or orange juice as a natural flea repellent.
+Many animals, especially cats, can react badly to many types of essential oil, including citrus oils.
+Using lemon or orange juice as a natural flea repellent is much safer.

-Both apple cider vinegar and lemon juice are great home remedies for dog fleas, but they do have a down side, which is the simple fact that you have to reapply them frequently—sometimes multiple times a day—to keep them at their optimal level of effectiveness.
+Both apple cider vinegar and lemon juice are excellent home remedies for dog fleas.
+Still, they do have a downside: the simple fact that you have to reapply them frequently—sometimes multiple times a day—to keep them at their optimal level of effectiveness.

 Since most natural flea remedies don’t have long-lasting effects, they’re often best used together.
-And any flea treatment, whether natural or chemical, DIY or professionally applied, works best when you treat your home, yard and pets all at the same time.
-With that in mind, let’s look at some other home remedies for dog fleas that you can use in addition to the above methods to keep fleas in your home and yard at bay.
+And any flea treatment, whether biological or chemical, DIY or professionally applied, works best when you treat your home, yard, and pets simultaneously.
+With that in mind, let’s look at other home remedies for dog fleas that you can use in addition to the above methods to keep fleas in your home and yard at bay.

 Best way to get rid of fleas in house